-We are required, pursuant to Section 404 of the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting.
+We are required, pursuant to Section 404 of the Sarbanes-Oxley Act of 2002, or the Sarbanes-Oxley Act, to furnish a report by management on, among other things, the effectiveness of our internal control over financial reporting.
 Complying with Section 404 requires a rigorous compliance program as well as adequate time and resources.
 We may not be able to complete our internal control evaluation, testing and any required remediation in a timely fashion.
 Additionally, if we identify one or more material weaknesses in our internal control over financial reporting, we will not be able to assert that our internal controls are effective.
-For example, our management concluded that our internal controls over financial reporting were not effective as of December 31, 2017, because a material weakness existed in our internal control over financial reporting related to not having adequate accounting personnel, which resulted in not timely and appropriately accounting for and disclosing the impact of complex, non-routine transactions in accordance with GAAP.
-Even though we remediated this material weakness as of December 31, 2018, if other material weaknesses are identified in the future or we are not able to comply with the requirements of Section 404 in a timely manner, our reported financial results could be materially misstated, which could result in investors losing confidence in our reported financial information and may lead to a decline in the stock price.
-Failure to comply with Section 404 of the Sarbanes-Oxley Act could potentially subject us to sanctions or investigations by the U.S. Securities and Exchange Commission, or the SEC, the Financial Industry Regulatory Authority or other regulatory authorities, as well as increasing the risk of liability arising from litigation based on securities law.
+For example, our management concluded that our internal controls over financial reporting were not effective as of December 31, 2017, because a material weakness existed in our internal control over financial reporting related to not having adequate accounting personnel, which resulted in not timely and appropriately accounting for and disclosing the impact of complex, non-routine transactions in accordance with United States Generally Accepted Accounting Principles, or GAAP.
+Even though we remediated this material weakness as of December 31, 2018, if other material weakness are identified in the future or we are not able to comply with the requirements of Section 404 in a timely manner, our reported financial results could be materially misstated, which could result in investors losing confidence in our reported financial information and may lead to a decline in the stock price.
+Failure to comply with Section 404 of the Sarbanes-Oxley Act could potentially subject us to sanctions or investigations by the SEC the Financial Industry Regulatory Authority or other regulatory authorities, as well as increasing the risk of liability arising from litigation based on securities law.